Millwey Rise Reserves so undeserving of 6-1 score line against table-toppers

 For Millwey, James Morgan was a rock in defence while the Man of the Match award went to young Ben Webb for his non-stop effort throughout the match.

-This was a great effort from a team that have seen their numbers decimated by the needs of the seniors to replace the numerous players who have recently left the club.
+This was a great effort from a team that has seen its numbers decimated by the needs of the seniors to replace the numerous players who have recently left the club.

-On Saturday (February 9), the Millwey Rise1st X1 welcome Elmore to Cloakham Lawns while the 2nd XI are in action at Honiton Town thirds.
+On Saturday (February 16), the Millwey Rise 1st XI welcome Elmore to Cloakham Lawns while the 2nd XI are in action at Honiton Town thirds.
 Both games have 3pm start times.